 - 0

-- 9000 # 2.5h
+- 12600 # 3.5h

 Power Diagram (optional)

-Get the latest copy of daily-power-diagram.yaml here:
+Get the latest copy of daily_power_diagram.yaml here:

 As a prerequisite for the Power Diagram download the current apexcharts-card.js from https://github.com/RomRider/apexcharts-card/releases/latest and place the file in the folder \\homeassistant\config\www.